AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

 ### Viewer support for responsive designed web pages {#viewer-support-for-responsive-designed-web-pages}

 Different web pages have different needs.
 For example, sometimes you want a web page that provides a link that opens the HTML5 Viewer in a separate browser window.
-In other cases, it may be necessary to embed the HTML5 Viewer directly on the hosting page.
-In the latter case, the web page may have a static layout.
-Or, it may be "responsive" and display differently on different devices or for different browser window sizes.
+In other cases, it is necessary to embed the HTML5 Viewer directly on the hosting page.
+In the latter case, the web page has a static layout.
+Or, it is "responsive" and displays differently on different devices or for different browser window sizes.
 To accommodate these needs, all the pre-defined, out-of-the-box HTML5 Viewers that come with Dynamic Media support both static web pages and responsive designed web pages.

 See [Responsive Static Image library](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/c-about-responsive-static-image-library.html#about-responsive-image-library) in the *Dynamic Media Image Serving and Rendering API Help* for more information on how to embed responsive viewers onto your web pages.

 >[!NOTE]
 >
->Please note that you must publish all out-of-the-box viewers before you first use them.
+>Publish all out-of-the-box viewers before you use them for the first them.
 >See [Publishing Viewer Presets.](#publishing-viewer-presets)

 ### Viewer Preset system compatibility  {#viewer-preset-system-compatibility}